zengjunc/BARGE_for_review/README.md

 ## Part II.
 Additional Experiments

 > *Due to the strict space limit of the rebuttal response, we place
-> lower-priority experiments here and analyse them in this supplementary
+> part of experiments here and analyse them.
+Thank you for your
-> material rather than in the main rebuttal.*
+> understanding!*

 ### II.A  Additional ablation studies